shiimizu/ena/README.md

 * `NEW` & `UPSERTED` doesn't display the amount like the postgres version.
 Same issue and fix as above.

-Please repsect the ch API guidelines to the best of your ability.
+## Please respect the 4chan API guidelines as best you can
 1. Use `Last-Modified` and `If-Modified-Since`
 1. Ratelimit of atleast 1 second

 Respecting the first rule will get you very far.

 ## Architecture flow